 Without committed, experienced contract managers, it’s virtually impossible to have an efficient contract management system, whether your organization relies on Contract Management Software or not.

-From contract requests and creation through execution and renewal management, contract managers have the critical role of ensuring contracts make it through every step of the process, contractual obligations are met, clients and vendors are kept happy and contracts remain profitable for the company.
+From contract requests and creation through execution and renewal management, the importance of the contract manager role is ensuring contracts make it through every step of the process, contractual obligations are met, clients and vendors are kept happy and contracts remain profitable for the company.

-Contract Management Software supports contract managers by helping automate these processes, and it’s the contract managers’ job to maximize the software’s capabilities as their role becomes increasingly important.
+Contract Management Software supports contract managers mitigate risks and helps them automate these processes, and it’s the contract managers’ job to maximize the software’s capabilities as their role becomes increasingly important.

 In fact, a recent webinar hosted by the International Association for Contract & Commercial Management highlighted “five growing risks that justify the need” for dedicated contract managers and an efficient system: (1) growing dependence on third parties; (2) increased regulations and stricter compliance standards; (3) internationalism; (4) the need for more executive leadership oversight; (5) and greater coordination and collaboration amongst a company’s departments.

-With all of these responsibilities in mind, what do good contract managers look like?
+With all of these responsibilities in mind, what do good contract managers role look like?

 They must combine a working knowledge of current regulations, laws, compliance issues, industry standards and company policies with contracting concepts to be able to draft and review contracts.
 Strong business acumen is required so they can evaluate contract requests and a contract’s value to the organization, and be able to negotiate with clients and vendors, while maintaining the business relationship.
-Good contract managers also track contractual obligations, ensuring reports and invoices are submitted accurately and on time.
+Contract managers role is to track contractual obligations, ensuring reports and invoices are submitted accurately and on time.
 They prepare reports that analyze a contract’s performance and then determine how to proceed when a contract is up for renewal or expiration.

 While good contract managers must have great organization and communications skills and know how to drive the contract process, Contract Management Software, such as the one offered by ConvergePoint, can help expedite their processes.
 Software can help prioritize contract requests and approvals, produce ad hoc reports, track contracts’ statuses in real-time, send automated alerts about contractual obligations, renewals and expirations, and more.